sparkdotfi/spark-automations/README.md

 2. Run `yarn install` to install dependencies
 3. Run `yarn test` to run tests
 4. Set all necessary environment variables
-5. Run `yarn gelato:ipfs` to upload all keepers' code to IPFS
-6. Run `yarn gelato:deploy` to deploy all of the keepers
+5. Run `yarn gelato:deploy` to deploy all of the keepers

 ## ⚙️🧰 Project Setup